Freelancer Best Practices

 ➔ A working Skype account.
 As mentioned above, Skype is one of the most commonly used communication channels for FreeeUp and Clients.

 ➔ Whatsapp or Viber.
 It is best practice to have at least a WhatsApp or Viber account on your mobile phone.
+This is for clients that are not in the same country as you.
 While Skype is the most commonly used communication channel for desktop, WhatsApp and Viber are very commonly used by Clients and the FreeeUp Network when communicating via mobile.

 ➔ Phone.
-It is best practice to own a working mobile phone that Freelancers can regularly check throughout the work day.
-FreeeUp requires all Users to keep current emergency phone numbers on file within your FreeeUp account so that FreeeUp or a Client can reach you if necessary.
+It is best practice to own a working mobile phone that Freelancers check and respond from.
+FreeeUp also has all users to keep current emergency phone numbers on file within your FreeeUp account so that FreeeUp or a Client can reach you in case of a larger issue or dispute.

 Communication is key to building strong relationships with clients hiring through the FreeeUp Marketplace.
-It is best practice to utilize the communication channels above and also to always ask Clients which communication channels they prefer as you start working with them.
+It is a best practice to utilize the communication channels above and also to always ask Clients which communication channels they prefer as you start working with them.
+Some clients might prefer other channels such as slack and you can also have a preferred channel that you recommend to clients.
 Customizing your communication to each Client will only further impress Clients and establish you as a stronger Freelancer in the network.

 ➔ Communicate.
 It’s normal that you’ll be contacted about new projects available with the opportunity to be introduced to potential clients.
 It’s best practice to communicate with the representative that reaches out to you as quickly as possible so you can be the first to speak with the potential client and possibly land the new project.